Linaro/lava/doc/dispatcher-design.rst

 #. **Lack of reproducibility** - an artifact from a previous test can
    make it impossible to rely on the results of a subsquent test, leading to wasted effort with false positives and false negatives.
+#. **Maintenance** - using persistent filesystems in a test action
+   results in the overlay files being left in that filesystem.
+Depending on the size of the test definition repositories, this could result in an inevitable increase in used storage becoming a problem on the machine hosting the persistent location.
+Changes made by the test action can also require intermittent maintenance of the persistent location.

 Only use persistent deployments when essential and **always** take great care to avoid interfering with other tests.
 Users who deliberately